Iptables

 Logging

-You may want to look for fishing expeditions too, such as connections to port 8080 and other common ports (e.g. P2P you do not use) when there has never been anything there.
+You might also look for specific fishing expeditions, such as summing up connections to port 8080 and other common ports, e.g. P2P you do not use, and see whether there are common origins.

 -A INPUT -j LOG --log-prefix "iptables_INPUT "

-ULOG can store the entire packet rather than just print a summary as LOG does.
+ULOG can be made to store packets basically as-is, rather than a text summary as LOG does.
+(It can also avoid syscall overhead)